What to do about graffiti

 Let us know about graffiti on public land and offensive graffiti on private property.

-If there is offensive graffiti in public places, our street cleaning team will come and remove or paint over it.
+If there is offensive graffiti or tagging in public places, our street cleaning team will come and remove or paint over it.

-Offensive graffiti contains words or pictures which are:
+Offensive graffiti and tagging contains words or pictures which are:

 - Hate comments

 We aim to remove offensive graffiti or tagging within 24 hours of it being reported to us.
 Please tell us about offensive graffiti or tagging if you see it.